farm-solutions/activity-fiap-ai-p3a1/README.md

 3. **ESP32**:
    - Project link on Wokwi: [Wokwi Project](https://wokwi.com/projects/413455638981848065)
    - Access the code in the `embedded/` folder.

-## Testing

-1. **OpenWeather API Connectivity Tests**:
-   - Used `curl` and Python tests to ensure the API connection is functional and that data is correctly formatted.

-2. **Dashboard Data Validation**:
-   - Validated dashboard chart and table visualizations.
-   - Checked irrigation recommendation logic and weather forecast display.

-3. **Database CRUD Operations**:
-   - Tested insertion, reading, and deletion of data with [SQLTools](https://marketplace.visualstudio.com/items?itemName=mtxr.sqltools), focusing on irrigation history to ensure data accuracy on the dashboard.

 ## Group 4 - Members: